ulrack/transaction/README.md

 in `\Ulrack\Transaction\Transaction\Request`.
 Requests expect their arguments in the constructor.

+The first argument expects a method.
+This method can be picked from the `\Ulrack\Transaction\Common\MethodEnum` and should be one of:
+- `MethodEnum::GET()`
+- `MethodEnum::POST()`
+- `MethodEnum::PUT()`
+- `MethodEnum::PATCH()`
+- `MethodEnum::DELETE()`

-The first argument expects a target for the request.
+The second argument expects a target for the request.
 In the case of a HTTP request this would the URI for the request.

+The third argument is optional and expects an associative array with parameters.
+In the case of a HTTP request, this expects the GET parameters.

-The second argument is the payload of the request.
+The fourth argument is optional and expects the payload of the request.
 The payload would be the body of a request, in the case of a HTTP POST request, this would be the form data.

-The third argument expects a method.
-This method can be picked from the `\Ulrack\Transaction\Common\RequestInterface` and should be one of:
-- `RequestInterface::METHOD_GET`
-- `RequestInterface::METHOD_POST`
-- `RequestInterface::METHOD_PUT`
-- `RequestInterface::METHOD_PATCH`
-- `RequestInterface::METHOD_DELETE`

-The fourth argument is optional and expects an associative array with parameters.
-In the case of a HTTP request, this expects the GET parameters.

 The fifth argument is optional and expects an associative array with headers.